Wytamma/GISAIDR/README.md

 password = Sys.getenv("GISAIDR_PASSWORD")
 ```

-Login and save your credentials (they are used for all future databse queries)
+Login and save your credentials (they are used for all future database queries)
 ```R
 credentials <- login(username = username, password = password)
 ```